aaff-se/nova-solareclipse-theme/SolarEclipse.novaextension/README.md

-# SolarEclipse Theme for Nova
+# SolarEclipse Theme

-A inital Solarized dark theme, tweaked by personal preference over the years.
-Started as as coda theme, now for [Nova](https://panic.com/nova).

-#### ToDo

-- colors for the window
-- any color target for php variables?
+Initially started as a Solarized Dark theme for Coda 2, all colors have been tweaked for higher contrast (and personal preference) over the years, for use on a D65 160cd/m^2 profiled screen.